 Can GizmoWatches work on T-Mobile or AT&T?

-No. GizmoWatches are locked to Verizon's network and cannot be activated on T-Mobile, AT&T, or any other carrier.
+No. GizmoWatches are locked to Verizon's network and can't be activated on T-Mobile, AT&T, or any other carrier.
 If you need a kids smartwatch that works on multiple carriers, the TickTalk 4 supports T-Mobile, AT&T, and most MVNOs.
+For a broader comparison of all GPS smartwatches for kids, see our best kids smartwatch with GPS roundup.

 How long does GizmoWatch battery last?